 Text To Speech

-Text To Speech module allows the user to play voice from text in many languages, as well as supplies a dedicated screen reader.
+Text To Speech module allows the user to play voice from the text in many languages, as well as supplies a dedicated screen reader.
 To achieve that, it takes advantage of the Web Speech API provided by the user's internet browser.

 |Enter Text||Text on entering WCAG navigation|